-While a method of "no-change" is always a possible method and normally should not be included amongst the methods, an explicit "no-change" method could be included on a case-by-case basis, provided it is proposed by an administration together with (an) accompanying reason(s).
+A2.4.4 While a method of "no-change" is always a possible method and normally should not be included amongst the methods, a single explicit "no-change" method could be included on a case-by-case basis, provided it is proposed by a Member State together with (an) accompanying reason(s).

-Examples of regulatory texts could also be developed for the methods and could be presented in the relevant sections of the draft CPM texts relating to regulatory and procedural considerations.
+A2.4.5 Examples of regulatory texts could also be developed for the methods and could be presented in the relevant sections of the draft CPM texts relating to regulatory and procedural considerations in accordance with the relevant WRC Resolution.
+All efforts should be made to keep the methods and regulatory text concise and clear.
+Terminology that could lead to misunderstanding, such as "option", which could be construed as "optional", should be avoided and "alternative" used instead.

-5 References to ITU-R Recommendations, Reports, etc.
+A2.5 References to ITU-R Recommendations, Reports, etc.

-Quoting texts which are already contained in ITU-R Recommendations should be avoided by using relevant references.
+A2.5.1 Quoting texts that are already contained in ITU-R Recommendations should be avoided by using relevant references.
 A similar approach should be followed for ITU-R Reports on a case-by-case basis, as appropriate.

-If ITU-R documents are still undergoing the ITU-R adoption/approval process or are still at the stage of draft documents when the draft CPM texts have to be finalized, they could still be referenced in the draft CPM texts, with the understanding that the references will be further reviewed at the second session of CPM.
-Working documents or preliminary draft documents should not be referenced in the draft CPM texts unless there is sufficient opportunity to complete them for consideration by the Radiocommunication Assembly prior to WRC.
+A2.5.2 If ITU-R documents are still undergoing the ITU-R adoption/approval process or are still at the stage of draft documents when the draft CPM texts have to be finalized, they could still be referenced in the draft CPM texts, with the understanding that the references will be further reviewed at the second session of CPM.
+Working documents or preliminary draft documents should not be referenced in the draft CPM texts unless there is sufficient opportunity to complete them for consideration by the RA prior to WRC.